There’s more than one rabbi who arrived in this western state...and in our documentary. Meet the true stars of our film.

 Rabbi Chaim Bruk

-As a devout Hasid, Chaim Bruk endorses a Torah-prescribed form of Orthodoxy and the Bible as literal truth.
-His Bozeman congregants, educated and often liberal, look past ideological differences with their rabbi.
-They embrace his goal to connect all Jews, observant and unaffiliated, to their Judaism, and they are impressed that Chaim and his wife, Chavie Bruk, have adopted five children.
+A Chabad-Lubavitcher, Chaim Bruk endorses a Torah-prescribed form of missionary Judaism.
+His Bozeman congregants, educated and often liberal, look past ideological differences with their Hasidic rabbi, who came to Montana from Brooklyn.
+They embrace his goal to connect all Jews, observant and unaffiliated, to their Judaism, and they are impressed that Chaim and his wife, Chavie, have adopted five children.

 Rabbi Ed Stafman

-Formerly a trial lawyer in Florida, Ed Stafman began a second career in moving West ten years ago to Bozeman to become the rabbi at the non-Orthodox temple, Congregation Beth Shalom.
-Rabbi Ed is an unabashed liberal activist and, in a debate shown in our film with Rabbi Chaim, he articulates his concerns about many of Chaim’s religious and political beliefs.
+Formerly a trial lawyer in Florida, Ed Stafman began a second career when he moved west to Bozeman to become the rabbi at the non-Orthodox temple, Congregation Beth Shalom.
+Ed is an unabashed liberal activist and, in a debate shown in our film, he articulates his very different religious and political beliefs from the Hasidic tenets of Chaim.